-Recently he handed the leadership reins of the organization he led to his younger successor and entered a new chapter.
-His primary focus is leaders from and for the next generation.
+Recently navigated the nuances of leadership succession when he handed the leadership reins of the organization he led to a younger and stepped into a new chapter.

 For those curious about the educational thing, Gary earned his doctorate in Leadership and Organizational Systems and taught for a while on the doctoral level.